Dheeraj-4855/Hello-World/Readme.md

 # The name Of the repo
 Git learning
-# This is hoe to learn git commands
+# This is how to learn git commands
 learning happily
 After words do more work to learn